Ouranosinc/xscen/docs/goodtoknow.rst

 		metadata_locales:
 		  - fr

 Note that this only applies to attributes that are added to a dataset.
-Some xscen functions will only update an attribute.
+Some xscen functions will instead update an existing attribute.
 For example, when calculating the climatology of a variable with `long_name` `Mean temperature`, :py:func:`climatological_mean` will update the `long_name` as `30-year average of Mean temperature`.
 This automatic update is done for all locales available in the variable, no matter what xclim option is activated.

-Module wide options
+Module-wide options
 -------------------

-As seen above, it can be useful to use the "special" sections of the config file to set some module wide options.
+As seen above, it can be useful to use the "special" sections of the config file to set some module-wide options.
 For example:

 .. code-block:: yaml